kicaj29/helm/readme.md

 ## chart 4 - INGRESS controller

->NOTE: before we start we have to install previous release because upgrade is not possible.
+>NOTE: before we start we have to uninstall previous release because upgrade is not possible.

 ![upgrade-not-possible](images/upgrade-not-possible.png)